 (For the 2016-17 academic year)

 Ohio State offers a range of scholarships that reward academic merit.
-Admitted students are automatically considered for most merit awards if they meet minimum eligibility criteria and submit a complete admission application by November 1.
+Admitted students are automatically considered for most merit awards if they meet minimum eligibility criteria and submit a complete admission application, including all required materials, by November 1.
 Scholarships are not guaranteed.